 Who is Christopher D. Johnson?

 In 2018, CJ was granted a Graduate Assistantship by Gallaudet University in Washington, D.C.
 He pursued his Master’s degree in the Sign Language Education Program while teaching ASL through a Graduate Fellowship at Northern Virginia Community College (NVCC) in Virginia.
 Christopher joined Alpha Phi Alpha Fraternity, Incorporated through the Omicron Eta Lambda chapter in D.C. while excelling as a graduate student and working as a graduate assistant at Gallaudet University and adjunct instructor at NVCC.
-Mr. Johnson is currently pursuing his terminal degree in Leadership in Higher Education at the National University in San Diego, California and Legal Studies certification from the University of Cincinnati College of Law in Cincinnati, Ohio, with inspiration from the pillars of Black Deaf trailblazers that are not limited to Mr. Lindsay Dunn, Drs.
+Mr. Johnson is currently pursuing his terminal degree in Leadership in Higher Education at the National University in San Diego, California and teacher certification through Wilson College in Chambersburg, PA, with inspiration from the pillars of Black Deaf trailblazers that are not limited to Mr. Lindsay Dunn, Drs.
 Carolyn McCaskill, Glenn B. Anderson, Ernest Hairston, Amie Fornah Sankoh, Opeoluwa Sotonwa, LL.B, BL., LL.M., LP.D., and many others.

 Early Years and Education